jasper-zanjani/notes/includes/Linux/defs.md

 ## 📘 Glossary

+*[DKMS]: Dynamic Kernel Module Support: a program/framework that enables generating Linux kernel modules whose sources generally reside outside the kernel source tree.
+DKMS modules are automatically rebuilt when a new kernel is installed.
+*[DSM]: Synology DiskStation: a web-based OS for managing Synology NASes *[KVM]: Kernel Virtual Machine
+*[MDA]: Mail Delivery Agent: service that downloads email from an MTA, such as procmail and fetchmail *[MTA]: Mail Transfer Agent: email server, such as sendmail, postfix, smail, and qmail *[MUA]: Mail User Agent: program that allows a user to view mail, such as mutt, pine, printmail, elm, mail, Thunderbird, Evolution, and Eudora
+*[SMB]: Server Message Block

 **address space**{: #address-space }
 :
     An **address space** consists of a set of pages in memory allocated to the process.
 (ULSAH: 90)